astronomer/airflow-guides/guides/airflow-branch-operator.md

 The DAG will proceed based on the output of the function passed in.

 > Note: You can't have an empty path when skipping tasks - the `skipped` state will apply to all tasks immediately downstream of whatever task is skipped.
-Depending on your use case, it may make sense to add a DummyOperator downstream of a task that can be skipped before the branches from the `BranchPythonOperator` meet.
+Depending on your use case, it may make sense to add a `DummyOperator` downstream of a task that can be skipped before the branches from the `BranchPythonOperator` meet.

-Under the hood, the `BranchPythonOperator` simply inherits the PythonOperator:
+Under the hood, the `BranchPythonOperator` simply inherits the `PythonOperator`:

 ```python
 class BranchPythonOperator(PythonOperator, SkipMixin):